Work & Project Highlights

 Photo by FlyD / Unsplash

-Legacy Weaver's Lab: Legacy Weaver’s Lab is a digital learning platform and community dedicated to exploring Afrofuturism, Black speculative fiction, and liberatory praxis.
-Through self-paced courses, workshops, and curated resources, it fosters critical inquiry, creative expression, and deep reflection.
-Rooted in the belief that storytelling and cultural traditions are tools for empowerment, Legacy Weaver’s Lab provides accessible and transformative learning experiences for scholars, educators, and lifelong learners alike.
+Legacy Weaver’s Lab was a digital learning platform and community dedicated to Afrofuturism, Black speculative fiction, and liberatory praxis.
+Through self-paced courses, workshops, and curated resources, it fostered critical inquiry, creative expression, and reflection for scholars, educators, and lifelong learners.

-As the founder, I design and lead offerings that bridge the past, present, and speculative futures—inviting participants to envision liberation, build knowledge, and create meaningful change.
-Current courses include explorations of Afrofuturism’s foundations, the BaKongo Cosmogram, and Black speculative fiction’s power to reimagine history and identity.
+As founder and lead facilitator, I designed offerings that bridged the past, present, and speculative futures—including courses on Afrofuturism’s foundations, the BaKongo Cosmogram, and Black speculative fiction as a method for reimagining history and identity.

 Audio Drama Projects